 |Type||Static-RAM(SRAM) and Dynamic-RAM(DRAM)||PROM, EPROM, and EEPROM|

-Note: You can learn the basic difference between Ram and Rom from the table for an exam or General knowledge only.
-But if you want to know RAM and ROM technically or properly then read the complete post.
-When you know what is RAM and ROM properly then you can differentiate between them yourself.
+Note: You may have got a basic idea about the difference between Ram and Rom from the table for an exam or General knowledge only.
+But if you want to know RAM and ROM technically, then read this post thoroughly.
+Once you know, what is RAM and ROM properly then you can easily differentiate between them.

 Read More: How to use inspect element to hack?